What is iBeacon? Everything you need to know

 An Apple innovation

-The iBeacon was introduced at the Apple Developer Conference in June 2013 to make Bluetooth Low Energy beacons interoperable with iOS.
-Its introduction came with iOS version 7 and created more interest for this communication protocol.
+iBeacon was introduced at Apple’s developer conference in June 2013 to make Bluetooth Low Energy beacons interoperable with iOS.
+It went live with iOS version 7, creating a craze for this communication protocol.

-Indeed, iBeacon was first driven by iOS application developers.
-Because of its ease of integration, many use cases and corresponding products were developed and marketed.
-This has largely contributed to the explosion of Bluetooth Low Energy technology compared to its main competitors (Zigbee, Z-Wave,…).
-The subsequent snowball effect, pusjed traditional beacon manufacturers to integrate the iBeacon format as standard and started to offer professional IoT solutions for enterprises using this same format.
+Indeed, iBeacon was initially driven by iOS application developers.
+Its ease of integration led to the development and marketing of numerous use cases and corresponding products.
+This largely contributed to the explosion of Bluetooth Low Energy technology compared with its main competitors (Zigbee, Z-Wave, etc.).
+In a snowball effect, traditional beacon manufacturers integrated the iBeacon format as standard and began to offer professional IoT solutions for businesses using the same format.

-Having been developed by Apple, the iBeacon protocol is initially optimized for the iOS operating system, but also works on Android devices.
-Indeed, this protocol using Bluetooth 4.0 technology, it is compatible with all smartphones equipped with a Bluetooth chip.
+Developed by Apple, the iBeacon protocol is initially optimised for the iOS operating system, but also works on Android devices.
+Since this protocol uses Bluetooth 4.0 technology, it is compatible with all smartphones equipped with a Bluetooth chip.

-As we said in the introduction, iBeacon is very often used in the context of consumer marketing actions, but is increasngly being used in more industrial fields and applications.
-To better understand the mechanics of IoT solutions based on this technology, it is important to touch upon its technical functionality.
+As we said in the introduction, iBeacon is very often used in consumer marketing campaigns, but it is also developing in more industrial fields.
+To better understand the mechanics of IoT solutions based on this technology, here’s an initial look at how it works technically.

 Technical operation of iBeacon

-The iBeacon standard contains 3 pieces of information to identify the beacon: a general identifier called UUID (16 bytes long), an identifier corresponding to the group of beacons (sign location) called “major” and finally the beacon’s own identifier called “minor” to differentiate it from other transmitters nearby.
+The iBeacon standard contains 3 pieces of information to identify the beacon: a general identifier called UUID (16 bytes long), an identifier corresponding to the group of beacons (sign location) called ‘major’ and finally the beacon’s own identifier called ‘minor’ to differentiate it from other nearby transmitters.

 iBeacon also contains information about the transmission power of the BLE signal.
-Thus by measuring the signal strength (RSSI) received, it is possible to estimate the distance between the transmitter and the receiver.
+By measuring the power of the signal (RSSI) received, it is possible to estimate the distance between the transmitter and the receiver.

-As with other communication technologies that enable “advertising“, iBeacon requires the approval of the end-user in order to function.
-Indeed, in order for the latter to receive the notifications pushed by the brand, the following points must be respected:
+As with other advertising communication technologies, iBeacon requires the approval of the end user in order to work.
+In order for the end user to receive the notifications sent by the retailer, the following points must be met:

-• The client must own the company/brand application.
+• The customer must have the company/brand application.

-• Bluetooth must be enabled on his/her smartphone.
+• Bluetooth must be activated on your smartphone.

-As mentioned earlier in this article, iBeacon technology is used by companies for one-to-one marketing strategies.
-This practice consists in individualizing promotional and marketing communication actions according to the expectations and profile of each customer.
-By being compatible with all smartphones equipped with Bluetooth, iBeacon will allow to push a certain number of personalized information such as:
+As mentioned earlier in this article, iBeacon technology is used by companies as part of their one-to-one marketing strategy.
+This involves tailoring marketing promotions and communications to the expectations and profile of each customer.
+By being compatible with all Bluetooth-equipped smartphones, iBeacon can be used to push out a number of personalised items of information, such as :

 • Promotional offers